 As in some of his other films, Allen ends the film with no real ending.
 There are no conclusions, only possibilities.
-He does not make the decision for us, that would be too easy, but challenges us to take responsibility for our own lives and make our own decisions.
-As a friend advised me, no one can truly make our decisions for us, that is our responsibility.
-We cannot pass this burden on to a guru, parent, or teacher, or film maker.
+He does not make the decision for us, that would be too easy, but he challenges us to take responsibility for our own lives and make our own decisions.
+No one can truly make our decisions for us, that is our responsibility.
+We cannot pass this burden on to a guru, parent, teacher, or film maker.

-When I stayed in Paris in September, 2011 I was on this street.
-Much like our character in the film I was frequently lost.
-On one occasion a nice woman named Vanessa spent one and half hours (and about 3-4 cigarettes) with me, until we (she) found the hotel.
+When I stayed in Paris in September, 2011, I was on the street.
+Much like our character in the film, I was frequently lost.
+On one occasion a nice woman named Vanessa spent one and half hours (and about 3-4 cigarettes') with me, until we (she) found my hotel.

 A magical place indeed.